 2000 EDUCATION QUALITY STANDARDS

-2100 STATUTORY AUTHORITY 16 V.S.A. §164, § 165 and § 906; 2019 Act No. 1
+2100 STATUTORY AUTHORITY 16 V.S.A. §164, § 165 and § 906 (doesn’t confer rule making authority); 2019 Act No. 1

 2110 Statement of Purpose

 The purpose of these rules is to ensure that all students inVermont public schools students have access to are afforded educational opportunities that are equitable, anti-racist, culturally responsive, anti-discriminatory, and inclusive, and substantially equal in quality, and enable them thus enabling each student to achieve or exceed the standards approved by the State Board of Education.
+(JDS: This is verbatim what is written above.
+Do we need the same paragraph to appear twice or could one be deleted?)

 These rules are designed to ensure continuous improvement in student performance, instruction, and leadership to enable students to attain rigorous standards in high-quality programs, both in traditional school-based settings and in extended learning opportunities, with the latter including, but not necessarily limited to, virtual, work-based, co-curricular community-based and service-learning opportunities, community research and civic and community engagement projects, dual enrollment and early college, career technical education (CTE) and adult education and learning (AEL).